buuuuds/multi-games-in-Java/README.md

 ## 🕹️ Games Included

-- ✅ **Tic Tac Toe** – Classic 3x3 board game for two players.
+- ✅ Worm – Classic snake-style game where you control a growing worm and avoid crashing into yourself.
-- ✅ **Rock Paper Scissors** – Play against a simple AI.
-- ✅ **Number Guessing Game** – Try to guess a randomly selected number within limited attempts.
+- ✅ BoxHop – A side-scrolling arcade game similar to Flappy Bird, where you tap to hop through obstacles.

 _More games may be added in the future!_